The Persistence of Memory: Analysis

 The orange watch at the bottom left of the painting is covered in ants, and does not melt.
 Its firmness contrasts with the dreamlike mutability of the others, offering a grounded counterpoint in an otherwise warped landscape.
-The usage of ants to symbolize decay is a recurring theme throughout Dali's artwork.
-In the 1929 L'amic de les arts published essay entitled The Liberation of Fingers, Dali described seeing a lizard decomposed and eaten by ants when he was three or four years old.
+The usage of ants to symbolize decay is a recurring theme throughout Dalí's artwork.
+In the 1929 essay titled "The Liberation of fingers" ("La Libération des doigts"), published in the magazine L'amic de les arts, Dalí described seeing a lizard decomposed and eaten by ants when he was three or four years old.
 Another incident that profoundly affected him as a child is recounted in his book, The Secret of Life.
 His cousin gave him a wounded bat, which he adored and left overnight in a little pail in the wash-house.
-'Next morning a frightful spectacle awaited me.
-When I reached the back of the wash-house I found the glass had overturned, and the bat, though still half alive, bristling with frenzied ants'".
+"Next morning a frightful spectacle awaited me.
+When I reached the back of the wash-house I found the glass had overturned, and the bat, though still half alive, [was] bristling with frenzied ants".
 A fly perched atop the leftmost open-facing watch appears to be casting a human shadow as the sun hits it.
-This insect has long served as a metaphor for the fleeting and corruptible nature of life, and Dali's inclusion of it reinforces the painting's meditation on the instability and impermanence of time.
-The presence of the fly is often reflective of decay and ephemeral, which underscores the theme that time is not only fluid but also mortal and vulnerable.
-The Persistence of Memory employs "the exactitude of realist painting techniques" to depict imagery more likely to be found in dreams than in waking consciousness, while his melting-clock imagery mocks the rigidity of chronometric time.

 The craggy rocks to the right represent the tip of Cap de Creus peninsula in north-eastern Catalonia.
 Many of Dalí's paintings were inspired by the landscapes of his life in Catalonia.
 The strange and foreboding shadow in the foreground of this painting is a reference to Puig Pení, a mountain in the northeast corner of Catalonia.
-The elongated and distorted tree on the left, is an iconic characters in Dali's works.
+The elongated and distorted tree on the left is an iconic character in Dalí's works.